APNG

-History
+History and development

 The APNG specification was created in 2004 by Stuart Parmenter and Vladimir Vukićević of the Mozilla Corporation to allow for storing the animations needed for interfaces such as throbbers.
 In May 2003, Mozilla had scrapped support for MNG animations, which provides a superset of APNG functionality, citing concerns about the large file size required for the expansive MNG decoder library (300 KB); the APNG decoder, built on the back of the PNG decoder, was a much smaller component.

 Among users and maintainers of the PNG and MNG formats, APNG had a lukewarm reception.
 In particular, PNG was conceived to be a single-image format.
 APNG hides the subsequent frames in PNG ancillary chunks in such a way that APNG-unaware applications would ignore them, but there are otherwise no changes to the format to allow software to distinguish between animated and non-animated images.
 Some of the main concerns arising from this were the inability of applications to negotiate for PNG and APNG, or distinguish between PNG and APNG once received, or for legacy software to even inform users that there are additional frames.
 Glenn Randers-Pehrson spearheaded efforts to reconcile the PNG purists' position with that of APNG proponents by recommending changes to APNG's format and proposing the use of a unique MIME type (e.g., video/png), but the APNG proponents only added the different MIME type (image/apng) while insisting on the use of the .png extension instead of .apng, leading to the format not being approved by the PNG Development Group.

-The PNG group officially rejected APNG as an official extension on April 20, 2007.
-There have been several subsequent proposals for a simple animated graphics format based on PNG using several different approaches.
+The PNG Development Group rejected APNG as an official extension on April 20, 2007, and there have been several subsequent proposals for a simple animated graphics format based on PNG using several different approaches.
+However, since September 14, 2021, the PNG Working Group has been chartered by the World Wide Web Consortium (W3C) to maintain and develop for the PNG specification, and the first public working draft of PNG Specification (Third Edition) was published on October 25, 2022, adding APNG extensions to the core PNG specification.
+The Candidate Recommendation was published on September 21, 2023.

-Mozilla Firefox added support for APNG in version 3 trunk builds on March 23, 2007.
-However, because libpng is the PNG Group's reference implementation of the official specification, APNG support can never be supported in the main libpng distribution so long as it remains unratified by the Group.
-Iceweasel 3 supports APNG by using Mozilla's unofficial variant of libpng.

-In 2008 WorldDMB adopted APNG as a backward compatible extension to enable animation as part of the MOT SlideShow user application for Digital Radio.
-"APNG 1.0 Specification - Animated Portable Network Graphics" is included as normative Annex A in the ETSI standard TS 101 499 V2.2.1.
-In 2010 Commercial Radio Broadcasters in Sydney began to include APNG animations in DAB+ digital radio broadcasts.
-These APNG animations are carried by the "MOT slideshow" application which accompanies the audio services.
-It is expected that other cities in Australia will follow in early 2011.

-Mozilla's role in extending the PNG format to APNG echoes Netscape's much earlier role in popularizing animated GIFs.

-In 2016, Apple adopted the APNG format as the preferred format for animated stickers in iOS 10 iMessage apps.

-On March 15, 2017, APNG support was added to Chromium.
+On June 24, 2025 it was finally elevated to the Recommendation final status by the W3C.